Intervention/image-driver-vips/readme.md

 Driver to use [Intervention Image](https://github.com/Intervention/image) with [libvips](https://github.com/libvips/libvips) which is a fast image processing library with low memory needs.
-This driver combines the easy-to-use API of Intervention Image with the performance of libvips.
+This package combines the easy-to-use API of Intervention Image with the high performance of libvips.

 ## Requirements